Nathan-Bransby-NMT/python-tutorials/beginner/introducing-f-strings.md

 # An Introduction to f-Strings: Modern Interpolation and Formatting in Python
 By the end of this tutorial, you'll understand how to use f-strings in Python to format text and interpolate variables.

-Formatting strings and [string interpolation](https://en.wikipedia.org/wiki/String_interpolation) lets you combine text with variables and expressions, which is perfect for communicating useful information in your programs.
+Formatting strings and [string interpolation](https://en.wikipedia.org/wiki/String_interpolation) let you combine text with variables and expressions, which is perfect for communicating useful information in your programs.
-While there are many ways to format strings, the intergration of [PEP-498](https://peps.python.org/pep-0498/) in Python 3.6, introduced formatted strings, more commonly known as f-strings, made it clearer and easier than any prior method.
+While there are many ways to format strings, the integration of [PEP-498](https://peps.python.org/pep-0498/) in Python 3.6 introduced formatted strings, more commonly known as f-strings, making it clearer and easier than any prior method.

 ## Before f-Strings

 - ### The Modulo Operator `%`
-  Python strings have a built-in operator that allows them to be formatted using the Modulo Operator `%` followed by a character used to specify the data type.
+  Python strings have a built-in format operator, the Modulo Operator `%`, followed by a character that specifies the data type.

   ```Python
   name = "Jane"